Abraham Lincoln conducts a Pearl Harbor remembrance ceremony

 |0

-This work, Abraham Lincoln conducts a Pearl Harbor remembrance ceremony [Image 7 of 7], by SN Christian Kibler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Abraham Lincoln conducts a Pearl Harbor remembrance ceremony [Image 3 of 3], by PO1 Jerome Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.